kjaleshire/moshi/README.md

 Moshi
 ====

 For catching and creating all (well, most...) of your misspelled words.
-Does fuzzy correction and generation based on incorrect vowels or capitalization, or duplicate letters.
+Does fuzzy correction and generation based on incorrect vowels, bad capitalization, or duplicate letters.

 Installation and Usage:
 ===